QuLTSF: Long-Term Time Series Forecasting with Quantum Machine Learning: Experiments

 \subsection{Hyperparameters}

 The number of qubits $N=10$ and number of VQC layers $K=3$ in the hidden quantum layer.
 Adam optimizer \cite{kingma2017adammethodstochasticoptimization} is used to train the model in order to minimize the MSE over the training set.
-Other hyperparameters are adapted from \cite{zeng2023_are_transformers_effective_for_time_series_forecasting}.
+Batch size is $16$ and initial learning rate is $0.0001$.
 For more hyperparameters refer to our code.